blur-network/dpow-blur/README.md

 Cd into the proper directory, and then compile with:

-`cd dpow-blur && make release-static`
+`cd dpow-blur && git submodule update --init && make release-static`

 ---